 December 1992: Duran Duran Launch Comeback for the Ages with ORDINARY WORLD

-For a band so inextricably tied to the 1980s, New Wave icons Duran Duran scored one of its biggest and most memorable hits amidst the chaotic rise of grunge and gangster rap with 1992 hit, "Ordinary World."
-The song was the lead single from the group's seventh studio effort, which is officially self-titled, but beter known as The Wedding Album, due to the cover art featuring wedding photos of the band member's parents tying the knot over the years.
+For a band so inextricably tied to the 1980s, New Wave icons Duran Duran scored one of its biggest and most memorable hits amidst the chaotic rise of grunge and gangster rap in 1992 with "Ordinary World."
+The song was the lead single from the group's seventh studio effort, which is officially self-titled, but better known as The Wedding Album, due to the cover art featuring wedding photos of the band member's parents tying the knot over the years.

 The origins of "Ordinary World" were the results of tragedy: the death of singer Simon Le Bon's good friend, David Miles, of a drug overdose in 1986.
 “I’m not a big believer in the supernatural, but six years after [my friend’s death], I started to feel a weight inside me," Le Bon told Paste in 2017. "‘Ordinary World’ was the act of letting that go."